chrisdeuda/announcement-api/README.md

 ```

 ## Running Unit Test/ Testing
-**No Unit Test** I was get stuck with disabling middleware when writing test and don't have enough time.
+**No Unit Test** I was get stuck with disabling middleware when writing test and no more time on my end.

 ```